bxdoan/bxdoan/README.md

 <div align="center">

-> Being the best decoy ever is as cool as being the ace
+> Vision is not what your eyes see, but an image that your brain comprehends.

-> — Tobio Kageyama —
+> — Touko Aozaki —

 </div>